How do I check my sample results?

-- What should I do if I get a high test result?
+What should I do if I get a high test result?

-- Why do I have to retest my drinking water for arsenic every 3-5 years?
+Why do I have to retest my drinking water for arsenic every 3-5 years?

 Water quality can change over time due to natural and human-induced causes, so it’s important to monitor your well water.

-- Why are there so many units associate with drinking water limits?
+Why are there so many units associate with drinking water limits?

-All units are equal: 10 ppb = 0.01 ppm = 0.01 mg/l = 10 ug/l
+The following units are equal: 10 ppb = 0.01 ppm = 0.01 mg/l = 10 ug/l